AERIALCOMPUTING/aerial-computing/README.md

-# Can Human Thought Evolve?
-## AERIAL COMPUTING as an Experiential System
+# AERIAL COMPUTING

+---

 ## Definition

 AERIAL COMPUTING is a framework for structuring human thought through spatial experience, not a technology or interface.

+It is not tied to any specific device or display technology.

+---

+## Core Concept

+AERIAL COMPUTING is not a technology for presenting information, but an environment in which understanding and cognition change through experience.

+In this environment, actions such as touching, moving, and observing are continuous rather than separate.
+Understanding is not given externally, but emerges from within experience itself.

-## Transforming air into a computational domain
-## — where thought begins as experience
+Transforming air into a computational domain — where thought begins as experience.

+---

+## What It Is NOT

+AERIAL COMPUTING is NOT:

+- Aerial networking
+- Drone or UAV computing
+- Edge or cloud infrastructure
+- Spatial computing (AR/VR/MR interfaces)
+- A user interface paradigm

 ---